Extending the descent-to-peak map and its applications: Introduction

 This paper is organized as follows.
-Section 2 gives necessary backgound information on the Hopf algebras symmetric functions and quasi-symmetric functions, together with character theory of combinatorial Hopf algebras and precise definitions of theta maps.
-The shuffle basis is introduced and studied in section 3.
-In section 4, we revisit the shuffle, tensor and symmetric algebra.
+Section \ref{sec:prelim} gives necessary backgound information on the Hopf algebras symmetric functions and quasisymmetric functions, together with character theory of combinatorial Hopf algebras and precise definitions of theta maps.
+Our shuffle basis is introduced and studied in Section \ref{sec:basis}.
+In Section \ref{sec:main}, we give a very short proof of the main result in \cite{Z24} using the descent-to-peak map.
+In Section \ref{sec:Hopfs}, we revisit the shuffle, tensor and symmetric algebra.
 We then define candidates of theta maps and give explicit formula.
-The Hopf subalgebras of odd elements are introduced as the peak algebras under theta maps.
-And lastly, section 5 gives examples of theta maps and peak algebras, including the symmetric functions in non-commuting variables, and the graded associated Hopf algebra on permutations.
+The Hopf subalgebras of odd elements are introduced as the peak algebras.
+And lastly, Section \ref{sec:perms} gives examples of theta maps and peak algebras, including the symmetric functions in noncommuting variables, and the graded associated Hopf algebra on permutations.